4 oral hygiene tips from Dr. Michael Boisson, your friendly dentist in the Peace

 Choose the right products

 Make sure you use a soft bristle brush.
 Many patients mistakenly believe that a coarser brush will deliver a more thorough cleaning.
 However, scrubbing too hard with too coarse of a brush will only serve to irritate your gums and may even damage your enamel.
 Stick with a soft or extra soft brush and be gentle as you brush.
 Use a fluoridated toothpaste each time you brush.
 In fact, when you brush your teeth before bed you can skip rinsing your mouth.
 By doing so a little fluoride will be left on your teeth for overnight protection.
 Just about any floss will do if used properly, but many of our Grande Prairie patients find that waxed floss glides between their teeth more comfortably.
 Also, don’t forget to clean your tongue- plaque and bacteria can cling onto the tongue and can get transferred back on to freshly cleaned teeth.
-Many toothbrushes come with a built in tongue cleaner.
+Many toothbrushes come with a

 Out with the bad, in with the good